BrennanBarker/envy/README.md

 creates.

 This is where `envy` comes in.
-A dead-simple way to manage your venvs, providing just the utilities that people desire most.
+A dead-simple way to manage your venvs, providing just the utilities that people use most.

 ## Why not `virtualenvwrapper`?
 [`virtualenvwrapper`](https://virtualenvwrapper.readthedocs.io/en/latest/)
-is another Python virtual environment wrapper that is also great at what it does; perhaps too good. `virtualenvwrapper` provides facilities for not only the most common venv operations, but also for managing venvs automatically via hooks that interact with git, tab completion, etc.
+is another Python virtual environment wrapper that is very good at what it does... perhaps too good. `virtualenvwrapper` provides facilities for not only the most common venv operations, but also for managing venvs automatically via hooks that interact with git, tab completion, etc.